 There is no 'perfect' fuel, so we strongly recommend that you try a selection of fuels (or mixtures) to find which suits you best.
-Do depends on the insulation and air-change ratio of the room.
-To avoid dusty materials like sawdust, they can burn far to violently.
+Do avoid dusty materials like sawdust, they can burn far to violently.

 SMOKE CONTROL: In certain areas special rules apply to reduce smoke nuisance.
 Check with your local authority.